-From 2013 to the Spring of 2023, a total of 65 students graduated with a Ph.D. in English.
+From 2013 through the Spring of 2025, a total of 71 students graduated with a Ph.D. in English.

 About ten years ago, our program tended to admit some doctoral students with doctoral fellowships (provided through the Graduate School) and teaching assistantships, and to admit some doctoral students with only teaching assistantships.
-More recently, however, we have generally refrained from admitting Ph.D. students unless we can arrange for each of them to receive both a doctoral fellowship and a teaching assistantship, providing all of our English doctoral students with significant funding to support them through the first four years of their program.
+Now, we do not admit full-time Ph.D. students unless we can arrange for each of them to receive both a doctoral fellowship and a teaching assistantship, providing all of our English doctoral students with significant funding to support them through the first four years of their program.

-And because our English Department has, since 2014, begun offering intersession (intensive 12-day) courses in between the main fall/spring/summer semesters, more of our doctoral fellows have been able to complete course work requirements earlier, allowing more of them to complete their programs while they are still receiving some form of funding.
-Our last five doctoral graduates (graduating between Fall 2021 through Fall 2022) completed their programs in 16 or fewer semesters (with two of those graduating in 13 semesters).
+And because our English Department has, since 2014, begun offering intersession (intensive 12day) courses in between the main fall/spring/summer semesters, more of our doctoral fellows have been able to complete course work requirements earlier, allowing more of them to complete their programs while they are still receiving some form of funding.

-Results of Analysis of Assessment of Student Learning Outcomes for the 2022-2023 Academic Year
+Results of Analysis of Assessment of Student Learning Outcomes for the 2023-2024 Academic Year

 Assessment data regarding M.A. and Ph.D. students' comprehensive/candidacy exams, thesis/dissertation defenses, professional presentations and publications, and job placement indicate that the M.A. and Ph.D.
 Programs in English are achieving all six student learning outcomes and accomplishing all three program goals.
-(For descriptions of the program goals, student learning outcomes, and means of assessment, see the attached Academic Assessment Plan, originally submitted spring of 2015 and updated May of 2022.)
+(For descriptions of the program goals, student learning outcomes, and means of assessment, see the attached Academic Assessment Plan, originally submitted spring of 2015 and updated May of 2025.)